trevorism/micronaut-utility-beans/Readme.md

 Latest [Version](https://github.com/trevorism/micronaut-utility-beans/releases/latest)

-Simple java library inject correlation id, and bearer tokens in multiple requests.
+This simple java library injects correlation id, and authentication tokens into requests.

 ## How to Use